Commercial/residential surveyor

 Working hours

 In the public sector, working hours are regular and may be based on flexitime.
-Networking and making personal contacts takes up less time for surveyors in the public sector.
+Networking and making personal contacts form a smaller part of the role of public sector surveyors.

-Career breaks are possible, but you must keep up with legal and market developments.
+Career breaks are possible, but you'd need to keep up with legal and market developments.

 What to expect